 Cyrus Haven and Evie Cormac appreciation post (updated)

-Now I have two more intriguing characters to explore in forensic psychologist, Cyrus Haven, and Evie Cormac, a young woman rescued from a period of horrific abuse who is learning to live in the world again, with help from Cyrus (my new literary crush, with his elaborate back tattoos, kind heart, and ongoing survivor's guilt).
-Cyrus and Evie are linked by childhood trauma and their attempts to recover from their experiences and move ahead with life.
+Now I have two more intriguing characters to explore.
+There's forensic psychologist, Cyrus Haven, who dedicates himself to the care of others while still dealing with a horrific childhood trauma.
+He meets Evie Cormac, a young woman rescued from a period of unimaginable abuse who is learning to live in the world again, and together they form a unique bond that characterises the novels.
+Cyrus is my new literary crush, with his elaborate back tattoos, kind heart, and ongoing survivor's guilt.
+Cyrus and Evie are inseparably linked by childhood trauma and their attempts to recover from their experiences and move ahead with life.

-At the time of first writing this post in 2023, there were three books in the Cyrus and Evie series.
+At the time of first writing this post in 2023, there are three books in the Cyrus and Evie series.
 I've read the three books twice since their publication and will continue to return to them.
 Honestly, they are that good!
+I've added to this post since then, with my review of book 4, published in 2024.

 Good girl bad girl | Published July 2019